 What does all this have to do with forensic transcription?

 Some of the phenomena that are being discussed along with laurel/yanny have heaps to do with forensic transcription.
 Here’s one example from Ellen:

 The way a sound can go from meaningless static to a clear phrase under the influence of a prime is exactly what happens with lots of indistinct covert recordings, like the one that got a man convicted for murder based on words he didn’t say).

-And the fact that priming seems so amazing to so many people is exactly what causes so many problems when police are allowed to present their transcripts of covert recordings to a court.
+And the fact that priming seems so amazing and unfathomable to so many people is exactly what causes so many problems when police are allowed to present their transcripts of covert recordings to a court.

 To solve those problems we really do need to get to a point where priming is considered a normal, non-amazing occurrence, that is understood, at least in general terms, by everyone.